Motif Prediction with Graph Neural Networks: Introduction and Motivation

-\vspaceSQ{-0.3em} In this paper, we first (Section~\ref{sec:motif-prediction}) establish and formally describe a general motif prediction problem, going beyond link prediction and illustrating how to predict future (or missing from the data) higher-order network patterns.
+\vspaceSQT{-0.3em} In this paper, we first (Section~\ref{sec:motif-prediction}) establish and formally describe a general motif prediction problem, going beyond link prediction and showing how to predict higher-order network patterns that will appear in the future (or which may be missing from the data).
 A key challenge is the appropriate \emph{problem formulation}.
 Similarly to link prediction, one wants a \emph{score function} that -- for a given vertex set~$V_M$ -- assesses the chances for a given motif to appear.
-However, the function must consider the increased complexity of the problem (compared to link prediction).
-In general, contrary to a single link, a motif may be formed by an \emph{arbitrary} number~$|V_M|$ of vertices, and the number of potential edges between these vertices can be large, i.e., $O(|V_M|^2)$.
+Still, the function must consider the combinatorially increased complexity of the problem (compared to link prediction).
+In general, contrary to a single link, a motif may be formed by an \emph{arbitrary} set~$V_M$ of vertices, and the number of potential edges between these vertices can be large, i.e., $O(|V_M|^2)$.
 For example, one may be interested in analyzing whether a \emph{group} of entities~$V_M$ may become a $k$-clique in the future, or whether a specific vertex~$v \in V_M$ will become a \emph{hub} of a $k$-star, connecting $v$ to $k-1$ other selected vertices from~$V_M \setminus \{v\}$.
 This leads to novel issues, not present in link prediction.
 For example, what if \emph{some} edges, belonging to the motif being predicted, already exist?
 How should they be treated by a score function?
 Or, how to enable users to apply their domain knowledge?
 For example, when predicting whether the given vertices will form some chemical particle, a user may know that the presence of some link (e.g., some specific atomic bond) may increase (or decrease) the chances for forming another bond.
 Now, how could this knowledge be provided in the motif score function?
 We formally specify these and other aspects of the problem in a general theoretical framework, and we provide example motif score functions.
 We explicitly consider correlations between edges forming a motif, i.e., the fact that the appearance of some edges may increase or decrease the overall chances of a given motif to appear.